woon5118/totara_ub/server/totara/cloudfiledir/tests/readme.md

 ## Installation of PHP libraries

-To use this plugin external libraries need to be installed via composer totara/cloudfiledir/lib/composer.json.
+Before using this plugin optional libraries must be installed via composer in /libraries/ directory.
-Alternatively you can use other directory and specify the PHP autoload file in TOTARA_CLOUDFILEDIR_S3_AUTOLOAD or TOTARA_CLOUDFILEDIR_AZURE_AUTOLOAD constant defined in config.php file.

 ## Amazon S3 compatible MinIO test setup